alexiusacademia/electron-db/README.md

 }
 ```

-**Important:** The script that uses this library should be run with electron command first in order to create the directory on the user data folder.
-The name that will be used for the app directory will be what was indicated in the `package.json` as <em>productName</em>.
+**Important:** The script that uses this library should be run with electron command first in order to create the directory on the user data folder (when not using a custom directory for the database).
+The name that will be used for the app directory will be what was indicated in the `package.json` as <em>name</em>.
 If this is not set, the <em>name</em> property will be used.

 ### **Installation**